-Salbutes are corn meal tortillas lightly fried to make them soft, topped with refried beans, shredded stewed chicken, lettuce, onions, tomatoes and cilantro.
+Salbutes are corn meal tortillas lightly fried to make them soft and puffed up, topped with refried beans, shredded stewed chicken, lettuce, onions, tomatoes and cilantro.
 Cost: US $1.00 for four.

 Another popular Belize dish are tamales which are corn meal stuffed with chicken or pork, onions, green peas, and tomatoes, wrapped in smoked plantain leaves, then steamed over an open hearth fire.
 Cost: US $1.00 to U.S. $1.50 depending on size and quality.

 Cowfoot Soup is a delicacy mostly available on weekends.
 This is made from cowfeet and oxtail that is simmered and slow cooked to render a thick soup along with allspice, okra, coco, and potatoes served either with crisp fried corn tortillas or steamed rice and accompanied with onion and habanero pepper sauce.
 A hearty and filling food and very economical.
 Cost: US $2.50 to $4.00

-And of course practically any Belize restaurant or diner, except Chinese, features rice and beans as the mainstay.
+And of course practically any Belize restaurant or diner, except Chinese, features the famous Belize rice and beans as the mainstay.
 The dish consists of red kidney or black beans cooked with rice and coconut milk and accompanied with stewed beef, chicken, pork, shrimp, lobster, fried fish, fish fillet, or game meat when available, potato salad and fried ripe plantain.
-Cost US$2.50 to US$6.00 Tip: Because rice and beans are cheap, some vendors will overload your dish with these grains and scrimp on the meat, potato salad and even the plantain which grows everywhere.
+Cost US $3.50 to US $6.00 Tip: Because rice and beans are cheap, some vendors will overload your dish with these grains and scrimp on the meat, potato salad and even the plantain which grows everywhere.